REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Reflection-Aware Online Reinforcement Learning

 \section{Reflection-Aware Online Reinforcement Learning}

-To maintain model performance while reducing inference cost, we employ \textbf{online RL} to enhance the distributional alignment between the data and the model (\S\ref{subsec:onrl}).
-Furthermore, to enable both parallel sampling and sequential revision for online RL data generation, thereby facilitating better scaling and guiding the direction of online RL optimization, we introduce an efficient \textbf{reflection model} that provides revisions online (\S\ref{subsec:reflectionmodel}).
-Finally, we refine the reward to include a \textbf{reflection reward} to penalize non-reflective behavior (\S\ref{subsec:aha_reward}).
+To maintain model performance while reducing inference costs, a fundamental method is to employ \textbf{online RL} with a \textbf{length reward} (\S\ref{subsec:onrl}), which ensures distributional alignment between the data and the model.
+Building upon this, we make improvements from two perspectives.
+First, based on the detection method in \S\ref{sec:overthink}, we introduce a \textbf{reflection model} that provides revisions online (\S\ref{subsec:reflectionmodel}).
+This not only augments the data but also provides shorter, non-overthinking paths that serve as positive examples for training, which are lacking in parallel sampling.
+Second, we refine the reward by including a \textbf{reflection reward} to penalize non-reflective behavior (\S\ref{subsec:aha_reward}), which would otherwise lead to a significant performance drop.
 The workflow is illustrated in Figure~\ref{fig:main}.